OUR PAVING INSTALLATION PROCESS ON DRIVEWAYS

-We place the blocks on top of the laying course, ensuring they are around 4-5mm above the desired finished level.
+We place the blocks on top of the laying course, ensuring they are 4-5mm above the desired finished level.
 Once all full blocks are laid, we use a mechanical block splitter or a Con-saw to cut the blocks required for the infill pieces or at the retaining edges.
-Once completed, we sweep the area and compact with two or three passes of the plate compactor.
+Once completed, we sweep the area and compact it with two or three passes of the plate compactor.

 Jointing of the block paving is preferably completed in dry periods.
-We apply kiln dried sand to the block paved area, then brush into the joints using a soft brush, ensuring the joints are filled fully.
+We apply kiln-dried sand to the block paved area, then brush into the joints using a soft brush, ensuring the joints are filled fully.

-Applying the kiln dried sand
+Applying the kiln-dried sand

 Get a free quotation now on your driveway paving in Dublin.
-Call the experts at Select Paving for a free no obligation quotation.
+Call the experts at Select Paving for a free no-obligation quotation.
 We are a registered and insured contractor for County Dublin.

-For more information on paving installations or having paving at your home in Dublin, check out our Dublin paving services page.
+For more information on paving installations or paving at your home in Dublin, check out our Dublin paving services page.